 Once the culture and sensitivity results are known and antibiotic therapy is established, a medically stable infant should be transitioned to a lower level of care for treatment completion if no other indications exist that require the current level of care.

+It is difficult to administer intravenous antibiotics in the home with home health care due to the challenge of keeping very small catheters in place and patent.
 Transitional care nursery should be considered if antibiotics cannot safely be administered at home or at home with home health care.

-III.
-Discharge criteria, with or without home antibiotics, meets all, as applicable:

-- A. Member is clinically stable; - B. Home situation is assessed and deemed adequate; - C. Parent or caretaker is agreeable with the plan of care; - D. If going home with antibiotics, all the following are met: - 1.
-A home infusion company is contracted which is experienced in neonatal IV(intravenous) therapy or short-term intramuscular therapy; - 2.
-Secure IV access is in place if chosen; - 3.
-The responsible physician (neonatologist, primary care pediatrician) and back-up health care facility (neonatal intensive care unit [NICU], community hospital) should be clarified to the family and home care agency prior to discharge.
+- II.
+Discharge criteria, with or without home antibiotics, meets all of the following as applicable: - A. Member/enrollee is clinically stable; - B. Home situation is assessed and deemed adequate; - C. Parent or caretaker is agreeable with the plan of care; - D. If going home with antibiotics, all of the following are met: - 1.
+Contractual agreement of care signed with a home infusion company experienced in neonatal IV (intravenous) therapy or short-term intramuscular therapy; - 2.
+Secure IV access is in place, if chosen; - 3.
+Contact information regarding the responsible physician (e.g., neonatologist, primary care pediatrician) and back-up health care facility (neonatal intensive care unit [NICU], community hospital) should be provided to the family and home care agency prior to discharge; - E. Provider follow up scheduled within 48 hours of discharge.